muddery/muddery/OUTPUTS.md

 ```
 CMD<JSON data>
 ```
-It begins with 'CMD' and follows JSON data.
+It begins with `CMD` and follows JSON data.
 For example:
 ```
 CMD{"login": {"dbref": "#16", "name": "USERNAME"}}
 ```

 The keys of JSON data represent the message type.
-Possible message types and data formats are as follows:
+Available message types and data formats are as follows:

 ### msg